 Each year, the winning posters reflect NACD’s annual Stewardship theme, and highlight the work of conservation districts and their state conservation associations, auxiliaries, and agencies to protect and enhance natural resources.
-The contest starts at the district level; winners advance to the state level, and then to the national level, where they receive recognition at NACD’s annual meeting.
+The contest starts at the district level; winners advance to the area level, then to the state level and then to the national level, where they receive recognition at NACD’s annual meeting.

 Poster Categories By Grade: